mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 and after merging, they're doing the so.
 The, the policies really differ.
 And I'm not saying that, you know, even if the differ for some teams, they were really good for some teams do or not.
-Um, it really depends how, how honest and how in there and reflected people were around their cultural views.
+Um, it really depends how, how honest and how in there and reflected people were around their code reviews.
 Um, but you can definitely be design and, you know, even have automatic things that help you to decide whether or not something should have a code review.
 Right.
 You could buy somebody if you think about conventional commits.
 Where you have certain